JoshuaOhYQ/ETC2073/docs/Python/module.md

         - ```gauss(mu, sigma)``` - Gaussian distribution
         - ```expovariate(lambd)``` - Exponential distribution
         - ```betavariate(alpha, beta)``` - Beta distribution

+    For the entire list you may refer to [Source: W3Schools](https://www.w3schools.com/python/module_random.asp)

 ### Math module
 The ```math``` module is a built-in Python module that provides mathematical functions and constants.
 It's essential for scientific computing, data analysis, and any application requiring advanced mathematical operations.